-1. Create a significant hazard to the public or the environment as a result of the routine transport, storage, use, or disposal of hazardous materials, not including gasoline or other motor fuels?
+Create a significani hazard to the public or the environment as a result of the routine transport, storage, use, or disposal of hazardous materials, not including gasoline or other motor fuels?

-The proposed project will not involve handling or storage of hazardous materials.
+The proposed project will not involve handling or storage of hazardous materials

-Envirc Page onmental Review Initial Sludy 17 Significant Or Polentially Significant Impact Less than Significant with Mitigation Incorporation Less than Significant Jinpact Of No Impact Noi Appicable 2.
-Be located on a site which is included on a list of hazardous materials sites compiled pursuant to Government Code Section 65962.5 and, as a result, would it create a significant hazard to the public or the environment? × The project site is not listed as a known hazardous materials site.
-3. Create a safety hazard for people residing or working in the project area as a result of dangers from aircraft using a public or private airport located within two miles of the project site?
-The parcel and the project are not located within the Airport Clear Zones and safety hazards for people residing in the project area are low.

-4. Expose people to electr o-magnetic associated ssion lines? with electrical

-There are no high-voltage transmission lines on the project site

-5. Create a potential fire hazard?

-The project design will incorporate all applicable fire safety code requirements and will include fire protection devices as required by the local fire agency.
-Sheet C-8 (Attachment 6) also shows the Fire Protection Zones to be implemented for tree removal and fuel management.

-6. Release bio-engineered organisms or

-chemicals into the air outside of

-project buildings?
-X

-The project will not involve processes which could result in the release of bioengineered organisms or chemical agents.
+Enviro Page onmental Review Initial Sludy 17 Significant Or Potentially Significant Impact Less than Significant with Mitigation Incorporation Less than Significant Impact or No Impact Not Applicable 2.
+Be located on a site which is included on a list of hazardous materials sites compiled pursuant to Government Code Section 65962.5 and, as a result, would it create a significant hazard to the public or the environment?
+X The project site is not listed as a known hazard ous mater ials site 3.
+Create a safety hazard for people residing or working in the project area as a result of dangers from aircraft using a public or private airport located within two miles of the project site?
+X The parcel and the project are not located within the Airport Clear Zones and safety hazards for people residing in the project area are low.
+4. Expose people Io eleclro-magnetic fields associated with electrical transmission lines?
+X There e are no high-voltage transmission lines or n the proje ct site 5.
+Create a potential fire hazard? Х · incluo (Atta project design will incorporate all applicable de fire protection devices as required chment 6) also shows the Fire Protection val and fuel management. by the lo ocal fire a igency.
+S Sheet C-8 6.
+Release bio-engineered organisms or chemicals into the air outside of project buildings?
+X project will not involve processes whic neered organisms or chemical agents. h could result in tl he releas se of bio- ransportation/Traffic the project have the potential to .